Code-Institute-Submissions/the-shamans-cat/README.md

 ## Deployment

-This project was developed using the IDE AWS Cloud9, and the versioning was controlled using git and GitHub.
+This project was developed using the IDE AWS Cloud9, and the versioning was controlled using git.
 The project was deployed from its master branch on GitHub using the following procedure:

 1. Log into GitHub.
 2. Open project from list of repositories by selecting **the-shamans-cat**.